Carlos Delfino: Houston Rockets (2012–2013)

 On August 20, 2012, Delfino signed with the Houston Rockets.
 After being a starter for three years in Milwaukee, Delfino became the sixth man for the Rockets in 2012–13.
 On June 30, 2013, Delfino was waived by the Rockets.

-Delfino's final NBA game ever was during Game 5 of the 2013 Western Conference First Round on May 1st, 2013.
+Delfino's final NBA game ever was during Game 5 of the 2013 Western Conference First Round on May 1, 2013.
 In that game, Houston would defeat the Oklahoma City Thunder 107 - 100 with Delfino playing for 10 minutes and the only stat he recorded was 1 assist.
+He missed the entire second half due to discomfort in his right foot, which was later found to have a fracture that caused him to miss the rest of the playoffs.

+Injury-riddled seasons (2013-2016)

+Delfino spent the next three years off the court due to various complications to the injury suffered while playing for Houston, which required nine surgical interventions.
 On July 17, 2013, Delfino signed with the Milwaukee Bucks.
-However, he never appeared in a game for the Bucks during the 2013–14 season due to a broken foot.
+However, he never appeared in a game for the Bucks during the 2013–14 season due to his broken foot.
 On August 26, 2014, Delfino was traded, along with Miroslav Raduljica and a 2015 second-round draft pick, to the Los Angeles Clippers in exchange for Jared Dudley and a 2017 conditional first-round draft pick.
 Three days later, he was waived by the Clippers.

-Boca Juniors (2017)
+Comeback (2016-2017)

+Delfino made his return to the courts in 2016 when he joined Argentina's senior basketball team at the Summer Olympics.
 On March 6, 2017, Delfino signed with the Argentine team Boca Juniors.

-Baskonia (2017)
+There, he joined his brother Lucio, who was also recovering from injury.

 On September 27, 2017, Delfino signed with Spanish club Baskonia.
 On October 26, 2017, Delfino finished his stint with Baskonia.

-Fiat Torino (2018–2019)
+Return to Italy (2018–2023)

 On July 3, 2018, Delfino came back to Italy after 14 years and signed a deal with Italian club Auxilium Torino.

-Fortitudo Pallacanestro Bologna 103 (2019)

 On February 27, 2019, Delfino returned to Bologna and signed on the Lavoropiù Bologna.

-Victoria Libertas Pesaro (2020-present)

 After one year where Delfino didn't play anywhere, Jasmin Repeša, new coach of VL Pesaro, wanted him in his new team and he was the first hire for the season 2020-21 for Pesaro.

+On October 8, 2025, Delfino announced his retirement from playing.